 If your house is like mine, the entryway and stairwell become a landing zone for backpacks, shoes, coats and anything else the kids bring home.
 While these everyday items seem harmless, the excess clutter could cause serious injuries if someone were to trip and fall.
 Keep your home safe and clean by investing in storage bins and organizational units — and using them.

 There’s a reason why carbon monoxide (CO) is nicknamed the “silent killer.”
-According to the CDC, this odorless, colorless gas is the leading cause of accidental poisonings for Americans, resulting in about 15,000 emergency department visits and nearly 500 deaths each year.
+According to the Centers for Disease Control and Prevention (CDC), this odorless, colorless gas is the leading cause of accidental poisonings for Americans.
 Fuel-burning appliances are often the source of CO leaks, which can create a deadly buildup in the home.
 It is recommended to install CO alarms on every level of the home, including the basement, and outside each sleeping area.
-Even though alarm lifespans vary by model and manufacturer, we recommend replacing most every five to seven years.
+Even though alarm lifespans vary by model and manufacturer, the CDC recommends replacing most every five to seven years.
 If you don’t remember when your CO alarm was installed, it’s a good idea to replace it.
 Some models feature end-of-life warnings to alert you when a replacement is needed.